TimoSolo/timosolo.github.io/_posts/2016-02-01-the-fastlane-millionaire-review.md

 </tr>
 </table>

-The book starts with a story of meeting a mythical car - a Lamborghini Coutache and dream of the lavish lifestyle it represented.
+The book starts with a story of meeting a mythical car - a Lamborghini Coutach and dream of the lavish lifestyle it represented.
 From the title and blurb you would think that MJ's view of "wealth" would be the typical materialistic accumulation of exotic cars, beach houses and private jets.
 And yes, that was part of it, but I related more with his other definitions:

 >Society has conditioned us to believe that wealth is an absolute construct perfected by material possessions.

 >We have become a nation of undisciplined spenders and consumers.
 Where unfettered spending and material extravagance write our obituaries in the ink of stress.
 Americans once loyally proclaimed, “Give me liberty or give me death.”
 Now we just say, “Give me.”

->Wealth is not authored by material possessions, money, or “stuff,” but by what I call the three fundamental “F’s”...
+>Wealth is not authored by material possessions, money, or “stuff”, but by what I call the three fundamental “F’s”...
 Family (relationships) Fitness (health) Freedom (choice).

 And this one sounds a lot like my own view in <a href="/blog/free-by-40/">"Free by 40"</a>: